 I’ve found that Irish Soda Bread recipes can vary broadly: some are sweet, salty, dry, moist, you name it!
 My happy medium is moist on the inside and crisp on the outside, with a touch of sweetness for an overall savory creation.

-There are many ways to enjoy this delicious bread.
+There are so many ways to enjoy this delicious Irish Soda Bread.
 You can:

 - Spread coconut butter or jam on it as a snack or part of a meal